LauraFranco404/Pure_Processing/README.md

 # Pure Processing

+## Nestor Ortiz & Laura Franco

-A compact interactive system that transforms Spotify track data into an audiovisual experience.\
+A compact interactive system that transforms Spotify track data into an audiovisual experience.

 Each song in the dataset includes characteristics such as **energy, tempo, danceability, valence, loudness**, and detailed metadata (artist, album, release date, genre, etc.).

-## How It Works
+### How It Works

 -   The program reads one record (one song) at a time from the dataset.
 -   The genre (`playlist_genre`) determines which `.wav` file is